 A formal presentation is given either live, virtually, or hybrid by an expert on topics pertinent to furthering the educational gap within the Neurology Department.

 Clinical Neurophysiology & Neuromuscular EMG Conference (10 AM – 12 PM Friday)

 A weekly lecture series targeted to the clinical neurophysiology fellows to review the fundamentals of EMG, nerve conduction studies, peripheral anatomy, neuropathology, clinical and electrodiagnostic aspects of the major nerve and muscle diseases.

-Clinical Neurophysiology and Epilepsy Conference (Friday – lunch provided)
+Clinical Neurophysiology and Epilepsy Conference (12 PM Friday)

-A weekly lecture series targeted towards the clinical neurophysiology and epilepsy fellows to review the fundamentals of clinical neurophysiology and epilepsy at a higher level than the Wednesday resident conference.
+A weekly lecture series targeted towards the clinical neurophysiology and epilepsy fellows to review the fundamentals of clinical neurophysiology and epilepsy at a fellow/faculty level.

-Monthly Neuromuscular and Epilepsy Journal Clubs (dinner provided)
+Monthly Clinical Neurophysiology and Epilepsy Journal Clubs (dinner provided)

-Hosted by a Neuromuscular and Epilepsy attending on an evening once a month, this is a review of the classic or new literature where fellows present seminal trials and practice-defining studies of the field and explore new topics in neuromuscular and epilepsy literature.
+These are either live or in Zoom format once a month.
+This is a review of the classic or new literature where fellows present seminal trials and practice-defining studies of the field and explore new topics in neuromuscular and epilepsy literature.